-If no one has requested captioning, you are still responsible for providing captioning for your event if it will be publicly posted.
-Please note, videos should not be posted until they have been properly captioned.
+If no one has requested captioning, you are still responsible for providing captioning for your event if it will be recorded and publicly posted.
+Please note videos should not be posted until they have been properly captioned.
 If you have media at your event, you will need to have it captioned or choose media that has already been captioned.
-For large, very public events, we encourage real-time captioning of your event, even in the absence of a direct request.

 Follow these steps:

 Auto Captioning is generated quickly and is free of cost.
 However, automatically-generated captions do not meet the needs of deaf or hard of hearing individuals or accessibility requirements, unless they are confirmed to be fully accurate.
-If you choose this option, you will need to review the captions and manually edit for errors before posting your video.
+If you choose this option, you must review the captions and manually edit them for errors before posting your video.